 Section 1.
 Each permanent full-time employee shall earn annual leave credits from the first day of employment.
 Annual leave credits earned shall be credited at the end of each pay period.
 However, employees are not entitled to any annual leave with pay until they have been continuously employed for a period of six calendar months.

 Section 2.
 Seasonal employees shall earn annual leave credits.
-However, such employees must be employed six qualifying months before they may use the annual leave credits.
-In order to qualify, such employees must immediately report back to work when operations resume in order to avoid a break-in-service.
+Seasonal employees may need to work several seasons to meet the six months qualifying period for using annual leave.
+Seasonal leaves of absence do not count towards the qualifying period.
+Time worked by a seasonal employee is applied towards the qualifying period provided the employee returns to work on the date and time the agency specifies.
+Failure to report will result in a break in service.

 Section 3.
 Permanent part-time employees are entitled to prorated annual leave benefits if they have worked the qualifying period.